TargetHolding/pyspark-cassandra/README.md

 This module provides python support for Apache Spark's Resillient Distributed Datasets from Apache Cassandra CQL rows using [Cassandra Spark Connector](https://github.com/datastax/spark-cassandra-connector) within PySpark, both in the interactive shell and in python programmes submitted with spark-submit.

+This project was initially forked from https://github.com/Parsely/pyspark-cassandra, but in order to submit it to http://spark-packages.org/, a plain old repository was created.

 Building
 --------